These fitting instructions should be followed in gallery order and not rushed.

 Drill through both the Deck Panel and the rear bulkhead - Make sure there is no stereo, speaker, alarm pin-switch or other wiring hiding up in the cavity before drilling through.

-Now that this panel is bolted in place with the captive plates sealed to the bodytub, future removal/refitting will be much simpler and quicker without needing to get a spanner on the hidden side, or require an assistant.
+Now that the new deck panel is bolted in place with the Rivnuts fitted into the bodytub, future removal/refitting will be much simpler and quicker without needing to get an assistant with a spanner on the hidden side.

 TEST FITTING THE HARDTOP SECTIONS ONTO THE CAR: